-In May 2000, the Emerging Issues Task Force (EITF) issued EITF No. 00-14, "Accounting for Coupons, Rebates and Discounts" that addressed accounting for sales incentives.
+In May 2000, the Emerging Issues Task Force ("EITF") issued EITF No. 00-14, "Accounting for Coupons, Rebates and Discounts" that addressed accounting for sales incentives.
 The Task Force concluded that in accounting for cash sales incentives a manufacturer should recognize the incentive as a reduction of revenue on the later date of the manufacturer's sale or the date the offer is made to the public.
 The reduction of revenues should be measured based on the estimated amount of incentives to be claimed by the ultimate customers.
-This pronoumcement will be adopted in the first quarter of fiscal 2001.
+This pronouncement was adopted in the first quarter of fiscal 2001.

 In September 2000, the EITF reached a final consensus on issue EITF No. 00-10, "Accounting for Shipping and Handling Revenues and Costs."
 The Task Force concluded that amounts billed to customers related to shipping and handling should be classified as revenue.
 Further, the Task Force stated that shipping and handling cost related to this revenue should either be recorded in costs of goods sold or the Company should disclose where these costs are recorded and the amount of these costs.
 We adopted this principle during the fourth quarter of fiscal year 2000.
-The adoption of this pronouncement did not have a material impact on the Company's financial statements.
+The adoption of this pronouncement did not have a material